ahasanhub/express-sequelize-template/README.md

-# Getting Started Express and Sequelize template app
+# Getting Started with node express and mysql using sequelize
 Getting started with node,express and mysql using sequalize

 ### Required Tools